 He said he won’t allow incompetence and abuses during his term.
 He warned government directors to work double time to finish projects that affect the people’s welfare.

 The President also vowed to tackle red tape and corruption in government.
-For instance, he wants ordinary permits be issued within two to three days, and for the departments for the processing time to be one month.
+For instance, he wants to ensure that the departments issue ordinary permits within two to three days, and he aims for them to reduce the processing time to one month.

 He also promised to impose severe restrictions on government offices by the end of February.

 At the same time, the President encouraged the public to report erring public officials through hotline 8888 that he has established.

 “So I expect everybody to work.
 Walang pasyal-pasyal and anybody of you, ‘pag may nakita kayong taga-gobyerno, national, local na mamamasyal diyan sa hapon, text me and ang akin is zero tolerance,” he said.

 According to the President, he would insist on the dismissal of abusive officials and expects the Civil Service Commission to help.